Makerspace

 Designated for gaming, the Learning Commons offers (4) PC desktop computers preloaded with Minecraft and games from the STEAM catalog.
 Unlike other computers, gaming PCs offer high quality speeds to keep video games from lagging.

-VHS to Digital Conversion Service
+Video Conversion Service

 USB Flash Drive